Skip to main content

 #What's Trending

 Participating in trends should play a role in any c-store retailer's social strategy.
-Operators need to show their audience that they are just as interested in the daily conversations and cultural happenings that consumers find meaningful.
+Operators need to show their audience that they are just as interested in the daily conversations and cultural happenings consumers find meaningful.

 Advertisement - article continues below